joeldev/JLRoutes/README.md

 [JLRoutes routesForScheme:@"thing"].shouldFallbackToGlobalRoutes = YES;
 ```

 This tells JLRoutes that if a URL cannot be routed within the `thing` scheme (aka, it starts with `thing:` but no appropriate route can be found), try to recover by looking for a matching route in the global routes scheme as well.
-After setting that property to `YES`, the URL `thing://global` would be routed to the /global block.
+After setting that property to `YES`, the URL `thing://global` would be routed to the `/global` handler block.

 ### Wildcards ###